railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 ### What to improve in the future

 We also asked students if there was anything we could improve in the future.
+Here are the most common suggestions.

+### Reduce information overload

 Some students suffered from brain-fry and information overload.
-They suggested more breaks, a better priming on foundational concepts and skills, or alternatively some pre-workshop homework that might reduce the amount of new information they would have to digest during the workshop.
+They suggested more breaks, a longer and more leisurely workshop, better priming on foundational concepts and skills, or alternatively some pre-workshop homework that might reduce the amount of new information they would have to digest during the workshop.

 >  More breaks.
 My brain was so full by the end of the day, I've had
 >  to go back and re-visit a few things.